ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Smarter Routing for Multi-Tenant SaaS: UX, Security, and Scale in Harmony - <a href="https://sollybombe.medium.com/smarter-routing-for-multi-tenant-saas-ux-security-and-scale-in-harmony-14bc673b9d45?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Barebones HTTP Server in Node.js: A First Principles Walkthrough - <a href="https://armanlalani5.medium.com/building-a-barebones-http-server-in-node-js-a-first-principles-walkthrough-e64673ad5a3d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Solly Bombe`**
+✍️ **posted by `Arman Lalani`**

-<blockquote>Multi-tenant SaaS platforms live or die by how well they route users.
-From onboarding to dashboard access, routing decisions shape user…
+<blockquote>When learning backend development, it’s tempting to jump straight into frameworks like Express.
+But to truly master backend engineering —…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Secure Login Endpoint with JWT Access & Refresh Tokens in Node.js - <a href="https://codingsprints.medium.com/building-a-secure-login-endpoint-with-jwt-access-refresh-tokens-in-node-js-b9ded62d9397?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs Spring Boot: I Analyzed 10,000 Job Postings — Here’s What Pays More - <a href="https://medium.com/@samurai.stateless.coder/node-js-vs-spring-boot-i-analyzed-10-000-job-postings-heres-what-pays-more-8a73ab38f453?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `The Stateless Samurai`**

-<blockquote>Learn how to build a secure login endpoint with JWT authentication in Node.js using access and refresh tokens for scalable and safe user…
+<blockquote>Your pay tracks the domain you serve more than the framework you type.
-Continue reading on Medium »</blockquote>
+ grep "Spring" salary.txt | wc -l on a late Sunday, and a pile of… Continue reading on Medium »</blockquote>

 <h3>3.
-What the Fuck are Node.js Streams?
-Building a Real CLI Tool from Scratch - <a href="https://medium.com/@visy-ani/what-the-fuck-are-node-js-streams-building-a-real-cli-tool-from-scratch-ff61e5fe607a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hidden Threats in Open-Source: Why Developers Must Rethink Dependency Trust in 2025 - <a href="https://medium.com/@darktechinsights/hidden-threats-in-open-source-why-developers-must-rethink-dependency-trust-in-2025-93b8a75bb557?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anish Yadav`**
+✍️ **posted by `Dark Tech Insights`**

-<blockquote>Ever wondered why some developers swear by streams while others avoid them like the plague?
+<blockquote>Open-source has long been the backbone of modern software.
+Developers rely on packages, libraries, and frameworks to accelerate their…
 Continue reading on Medium »</blockquote>

 <h3>4.
-JavaScript’s Server-Side Reality Check: The Confession We’ve All Been Waiting For ⚡ - <a href="https://medium.com/@puneetpm/javascripts-server-side-reality-check-the-confession-we-ve-all-been-waiting-for-2a8fc3f47158?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Ditched Passwords for Magic Links: A Developer’s Journey Away from Authentication Complexity - <a href="https://javascript.plainenglish.io/why-i-ditched-passwords-for-magic-links-a-developers-journey-away-from-authentication-complexity-a4e437b9936d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Puneet `**
+✍️ **posted by `Mbaocha Jonathan`**

-<blockquote>The tide is turning against JavaScript on the server.
+<blockquote>Authentication has always been one of those features that seems straightforward until you actually try to implement it well.
+My journey…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Getting Started with Nest.js: Project Setup & File Structure Explained - <a href="https://medium.com/@ajaymaurya6798/getting-started-with-nest-js-project-setup-file-structure-explained-2243d61fdec4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Database Can Talk Back!
+Meet MongoDB Change Streams in JS - <a href="https://javascript.plainenglish.io/your-database-can-talk-back-meet-mongodb-change-streams-in-js-c096b4d56847?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajay Kumar Maurya`**
+✍️ **posted by `ABK`**

-<blockquote>A step-by-step beginner’s guide to installing Nest.js, understanding its architecture, and building your first controller.
+<blockquote>Introduction to Real-Time Analytics with MongoDB Change Streams
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-Create a Node.js Weather App — Get Weather from the Command Line (2025 Edition) - <a href="https://habtesoft.medium.com/create-a-node-js-weather-app-get-weather-from-the-command-line-2025-edition-13e808c41910?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Salem-Based Developers Choose Between Laravel, Django, and Node.js - <a href="https://medium.com/@mckbytespraveen/how-salem-based-developers-choose-between-laravel-django-and-node-js-c83fdd20a900?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `optimizecube`**

-<blockquote>Want to check the weather without leaving your terminal?
-Let’s build a Node.js CLI app that fetches live weather data from the OpenWeather…
+<blockquote>In the ever-growing digital hub of Salem, businesses are realizing that the strength of their online presence depends on the frameworks…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Best Backend Frameworks for Scalable Web Development in Salem - <a href="https://medium.com/@mckbytespraveen/best-backend-frameworks-for-scalable-web-development-in-salem-1a82357973ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `optimizecube`**

+<blockquote>In today’s digital-first economy, the backbone of any successful online business is a robust and scalable backend framework.
+Whether you…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Why Your Microservices Need Go, Not Node or Python (With Real Benchmarks) - <a href="https://observabilityguy.medium.com/why-your-microservices-need-go-not-node-or-python-with-real-benchmarks-5299ead02e35?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Observability Guy`**

+<blockquote>Discover why Go outperforms Node.js and Python for microservices, backed by real-world performance benchmarks
+Continue reading on Medium »</blockquote>

+<h3>9.
+“Code-First” — Our Code, Our Rules (for those who are tired of admin panels) - <a href="https://medium.com/@pavlo.liashchynskyi/code-first-our-code-our-rules-for-those-who-are-tired-of-admin-panels-c74d8c6df370?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pavlo Liashchynskyi`**

+<blockquote>If you are a developer, you probably know what it’s like to work with a CMS.
+It’s often a compromise: you get a convenient admin panel…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Best Gutenberg WordPress Theme in 2025: Top Picks for Speed, Design, and Flexibility - <a href="https://medium.com/@mdalirezarazu/best-gutenberg-wordpress-theme-in-2025-top-picks-for-speed-design-and-flexibility-0a7e62bfa3c4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+An entire portfolio website from one single prompt — KIRO by AWS - <a href="https://javascript.plainenglish.io/an-entire-portfolio-website-from-one-single-prompt-kiro-by-aws-e243b976b32f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>All it took was one prompt for me to vibe code a fully functioning portfolio website.
+I got access to KIRO IDE by AWS and in this post I…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Mastering GitHub: How to Set Up Two GitHub Accounts on One System - <a href="https://medium.com/@bilal.khursheed617/mastering-github-how-to-set-up-two-github-accounts-on-one-system-5a4f8ce4fd8f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Md Ali Reza Razu`**
+✍️ **posted by `Bilal Khursheed`**

-<blockquote>If you’re planning to build a website in 2025, one of the most important choices you’ll make is selecting the right WordPress theme.
-Since…
+<blockquote>Have you ever found yourself juggling multiple GitHub accounts for different projects, work, or personal use?
 Continue reading on Medium »</blockquote>

-<h3>2.
-Python for Cloud Automation: Managing AWS, Azure, and GCP with Boto3 and SDKs - <a href="https://python.plainenglish.io/python-for-cloud-automation-managing-aws-azure-and-gcp-with-boto3-and-sdks-ff0f8ad1d442?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghost Writer`**

-<blockquote>How I Stopped Clicking Through Dashboards and Started Automating Everything
-Continue reading on Python in Plain English »</blockquote>

 <h3>3.
-Saxta pulu onlayn satın alın ((Nə?…+1(310)818–3573)) - <a href="https://medium.com/@penhousepanafri/saxta-pulu-onlayn-sat%C4%B1n-al%C4%B1n-n%C9%99-1-310-818-3573-4fe385604b42?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Penhousepanafri`**

-<blockquote>SATIŞ ÜÇÜN 100% AŞKARLANMAYAN SAXTA PUL
-Biz sizə lazım olanı təmin etmək üçün bir araya gələn təcrübəli saxta pul dilerləri qrupuyuq… Continue reading on Medium »</blockquote>

-<h3>4.
-Why Frontend Developers Need to Think Like Hackers - <a href="https://medium.com/@ajit34555/why-frontend-developers-need-to-think-like-hackers-726eb4ff74f7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering GraphQL: A Comprehensive Guide to Its Core Concepts - <a href="https://medium.com/@mariumgoraya13/mastering-graphql-a-comprehensive-guide-to-its-core-concepts-915cd25b0e51?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajit Gupta`**
+✍️ **posted by `Marium Shahid`**

-<blockquote>🔐 Frontend Isn’t Just UI — It’s Security Too
+<blockquote>Hey there, tech enthusiasts!
+Welcome to your one-stop guide to understanding GraphQL’s core concepts.
+If you’ve ever been curious about…
 Continue reading on Medium »</blockquote>

 <br/>